bamf2048/bamf2048.github.io/_posts/2015-3-6-sdl_mame_tut.md

 ### Where to get games?

 There are free public domain roms [here][pdroms].
 Or you can find a torrent on archive.org.
 The version numbers correspond to the version of MAME.
-The higher the version number the better - they do not have to the match your version of MAME but you have a chance of not being able to run the game.
+The higher the version number the better - they don't have to the match your version of MAME but you'll have a chance of it not running.
 Version 0.151 is the latest available at the time of this article.

 That's it for part one.
 Next we'll make choosing and running games a bit easier and customize your experience.